IRIS-Solutions-Team/IRIS-Toolbox/StructuralModeling/Slang/index.md

 tasks to do with the model.
 To run the tasks you want to perform with the model, you need first to load the model file into Matlab using the [`Model`](../Model/Model.md) function.
 This function creates a model object.
-Then you write your own m-files using Matlab and IRIS functions to perform the desired tasks with the model object.
+Then you write your own m-files using Matlab and IrisT functions to perform the desired tasks with the model object.

 You can get the model source files syntax highlighted in the Matlab editor to improve the readability of the files, and helps navigate the model more quickly.
-See [the setup instructions](setup/Contents) for more details.
+See [the setup instructions](../../install.md) for details.

 ## Categorical list of keywords